-Here's how to create, edit, and delete Notes anywhere on your iOS device!
+Never forget a thing by using the Notes app on your iPhone!

 How to create a new note on iPhone or iPad

-- Launch the Notes app from the Home Screen of your iPhone or iPad.
+- Launch the Notes app from the Home Screen of your favorite iPhone or iPad.

 Tap the Create new note button at the bottom right.